Into the Woods

 The Witch visits Rapunzel at the tower where she is kept prisoner.
 A handsome prince sees the Witch climb Rapunzel's hair and decides to try it himself the following day.

-The Baker makes an unsuccessful try at stealing Little Red Ridinghood's cape - thievery does not come naturally to him.
-Little Red Ridinghood enters her Grandmother's house to find the Wolf, in bed, pretending to be the old woman (whom he has eaten).
+The Baker makes an unsuccessful try at stealing Little Red Ridinghood's cape – thievery does not come naturally to him.
+Little Red Ridinghood enters her Grandmother's house, finding the Wolf in bed, pretending to be the old woman (whom he has eaten).
 After the Wolf eats Little Red Ridinghood, he takes a nap.
-The Baker sees a corner of the red cloak hanging out of the Wolf's mouth and hoping to get the whole thing cuts his stomach open, releasing Little Red Ridinghood and her Grandmother.
+The Baker sees a corner of the red cloak hanging out of the Wolf's mouth and, hoping to get the whole thing, cuts his stomach open, releasing Little Red Ridinghood and her Grandmother.
 After the ordeal, Little Red Ridinghood realizes that "I Know Things Now."
 Grateful to the Baker for saving her life, Little Red Ridinghood gives him her cloak.

 The next morning the characters realize one midnight has gone and they have not realized their wishes.
 Jack discovers a beanstalk has grown up overnight.

 As the Baker sleeps beneath a tree, Jack appears with an oversized money sack.
-He sings about "Giants In The Sky" and relates his adventure.
-He describes the sensation of being high in the sky and meeting a lady giant who drew him close.
+He sings about "Giants in the Sky" and relates his adventure.
+He describes the sensation of being high in the sky and meeting a lady giant, who drew him close.
 The appearance of her husband, an even bigger giant who intended to harm him, sent him scrambling back to earth with one of the giant's sacks of gold.
-Jack's Mother, delighted by his acquistion, has let him keep five gold pieces which he wants to use to buy back Milky-White.
+Jack's Mother, delighted by his acquistion, has let him keep five gold pieces, which he wants to use to buy back Milky-White.
 He finds the Baker and demands his cow.
 The Baker cannot sell the cow because the Witch wants it.
 Jack, thinking the Baker is holding out for more money, goes off in search of additional funds, leaving the gold with the Baker.
-The Baker's Wife appears, confessing she has lost the cow.
+The Baker's Wife appears, confessing that she has lost the cow.

 Rapunzel's Prince and Cinderella's Prince exchange tales of woe ("Agony"), each insisting his romantic problem is more serious than his brother's.

 Jack appears with the hen that lays golden eggs.
-The Baker's Wife realizes the Baker has considered selling the cow for money.
-The cow drops dead and all seems lost for the Baker and his Wife.
+The Baker's Wife realizes that the Baker has considered selling the cow for money.
+The cow drops dead, and all seems lost for the Baker and his Wife.
 Two midnights are gone.

 The Baker goes in search of another cow.
-The Baker's Wife goes off to try again to grab a golden slipper.
-The Witch warns Rapunzel to obey her ("Stay With Me") and to remain shielded from the world.
-Rapunzel says she is no longer a child and wants to see the world.
+The Baker's Wife goes off to retry grabbing a golden slipper.
+The Witch warns Rapunzel to obey her ("Stay with Me") and to remain shielded from the world.
+Rapunzel says that she is no longer a child and wants to see the world.
 Enfuriated, the Witch cuts off most of Rapunzel's hair and exiles her.
-The Narrator reveals, while pursuing Rapunzel, Rapunzel's Prince has fallen into a patch of thorns and blinded himself.
+The Narrator reveals, while pursuing Rapunzel, that Rapunzel's Prince has fallen into a patch of thorns and blinded himself.

 Little Red Ridinghood has turned bloodthirsty, replacing her red cloak with one made from the skins of the Wolf.
 Jack, questing after more money for his mother, has returned to the giant's domain to steal more gold.

-Leaving her third visit to the royal ball with only one slipper, Cinderella reflects on her indecision about leaving her miserable home for the unknown aspects of life with the Prince ("On The Steps of the Palace").
+Leaving her third visit to the royal ball with only one slipper, Cinderella reflects on her indecision about leaving her miserable home for the unknown aspects of life with the Prince ("On the Steps of the Palace").
 She decides not to decide.
-She has left a shoe for the Prince to find and it will be his decision.
+She has left a shoe for the Prince to find; it will be his decision.

 The Baker's Wife gives Cinderella her own shoes in exchange for the remaining gold slipper.
-She then has a struggle with the Prince's Steward who also wants the second gold slipper.
+She then has a struggle with the Prince's Steward, who also wants the second gold slipper.
 The Mysterious Man becomes involved in the struggle.
-The Prince decides they only need one shoe.
+The Prince decides that they only need one shoe.
 There is a horrible thud.
-Jack's Mother screams that a dead giant has fallen from the sky.
-No one seems to care.
+Jack's Mother screams that a dead giant has fallen from the sky, but no one seems to care.
 The third midnight is near.

-The Baker and his Wife report to the Witch with their four objects, but she rejects the new cow which they have covered with flour to look like the dead Milky-White.
-The Witch demands they bring the dead Milky-White to her and she'll bring it back to life.
+The Baker and his Wife report to the Witch with their four objects, but she rejects the new cow, which they have covered with flour to look like the dead Milky-White.
+The Witch demands that they bring the dead Milky-White to her, and she will bring it back to life.
 Jack appears with a golden harp.
 The Witch restores Milky-White to life and commands the Baker to feed the cow the other objects.
 A clock chime begins to strike.
-The Witch insists the cow be milked to fill a silver goblet.
+The Witch insists that the cow be milked to fill a silver goblet.
 Jack tries, but no milk flows.
-When the Baker's Wife says she pulled the hair as yellow as corn from a maiden in the tower, the Witch explains she, the Witch, cannot have touched any of the objects needed to break the spell.
-The Mysterious Man says to feed the cow an ear of corn.
-The Witch reveals the Mysterious Man is the Baker's father.
+When the Baker's Wife says that she pulled the hair as yellow as corn from a maiden in the tower, the Witch explains that she, the Witch, cannot have touched any of the objects needed to break the spell.
+The Mysterious Man tells them to feed the cow an ear of corn.
+The Witch reveals that the Mysterious Man is the Baker's father.
 The cow eats the corn, the milk flows into the goblet and the Witch drinks it.
-She is transformed into a beautiful woman and the Baker's father dies as the third midnight strikes.
+She is transformed into a beautiful woman, and the Baker's father dies as the third midnight strikes.

-The Narrator states Rapunzel, who has had twins, has been reunited with her blind husband and Rapunzel's tears restored his vision.
+The Narrator states that Rapunzel, has had twins and been reunited with her blind husband, and that Rapunzel's tears restored his vision.
 The Witch attempts a reconciliation with her adopted daughter, but Rapunzel refuses.
-When the Witch tries to enchant Rapunzel and her prince, she realizes that in exchange for her own youth and beauty, she has lost her magical power over others.
+When the Witch tries to enchant Rapunzel and her prince, she realizes that, in exchange for her own youth and beauty, she has lost her magical power over others.

 At Cinderella's wedding, her stepsisters are blinded.
 The Baker's Wife appears, very pregnant.

-The Narrator observes that everything which seemed wrong is now right.
-The kingdoms are filled with joy and those who deserve happiness to are certain to live long and satisfying lives.
+The Narrator observes that everything that once seemed wrong is now right.
+The kingdoms are filled with joy, and those who deserve happiness are certain to live long and satisfying lives.
 Only tenderness and laughter are foreseen forever after.
 As everyone congratulates themselves on their unswerving determination to get their wishes, a giant beanstalk emerges from the ground and stretches to heaven.
 No one notices it.

 Act Two

 The Baker goes off to tell the Royal Family.
-The Witch, who has lost her garden in the incident, insists they will not be of any help.
-When the Baker stops at Jack's house he is refused help by Jack's Mother who is still angry because no one cared when she had a giant in her backyard.
-The Baker is granted an audience with Cinderella who seems unable to offer any concrete assistance.
+The Witch, who has lost her garden in the incident, insists that they will not be of any help.
+When the Baker stops at Jack's house, he is refused help by Jack's Mother, who is still angry because no one cared when she had a giant in her backyard.
+The Baker is granted an audience with Cinderella, who seems unable to offer any concrete assistance.
 Despite his mother's warnings, Jack goes out to investigate.

 Little Red Ridinghood stops at the Baker's.
 She is on her way to move in with her Grandmother because her own home was destroyed and her mother has disappeared.
 The Baker and his Wife offer to escort her through the woods.
 The birds come to lead Cinderella through the woods, warning of trouble at her mother's grave.
 The characters re-enter the woods "To flee the winds – To find a future – To shield – To slay – To flee – To find – To fix – To hide – To move – To battle – To see what the trouble is."

-The royal brothers, Rapunzel's Prince and Cinderella's Prince, meet and again compare their problems.
-Rapunzel's Prince complains his wife finds it impossible to be happy because of her pain-filled upbringing.
+The royal brothers, Rapunzel's Prince and Cinderella's Prince, meet and, again, compare their problems.
+Rapunzel's Prince complains that his wife finds it impossible to be happy because of her pain-filled upbringing.
 He has fallen for Snow White.
-Cinderella's Prince lusts after Sleeping Beauty (Reprise: "Agony").
+Cinderella's Prince lusts after Sleeping Beauty ("Agony – Reprise").

-The Baker, his Wife and child and Little Red Ridinghood are lost in the now chaotic woods.
-They see the Royal Family staggering down a path and learn the castle has been set upon by a giant.
-When the Baker reminds the Steward he tried to warn them, the Steward replies "I don't make policy, I just carry it out."
+The Baker, his Wife and child and Little Red Ridinghood are lost in the now-chaotic woods.
+They see the Royal Family staggering down a path and learn that the castle has been set upon by a giant.
+When the Baker reminds the Steward that he tried to warn them, the Steward replies, "I don't make policy.
+I just carry it out."

-Suddenly the Giant appears and the group realizes it is the wife of the giant Jack killed.
-She has come to exact revenge and demands Jack be handed over to her.
-Since she is near-sighted, the group thinks they can substitute someone else.
-Everyone in the group has an idea who should be sacrificed.
-First they sacrifice the Narrator.
-When the Giant realizes he isn't the boy she's after, she destroys him and again demands Jack.
-Jack's Mother engages the Giant in a furious verbal battle; the Steward bashes Jack's Mother over the head to stop her from endangering everyone else and Jack's mother is fatally wounded.
+Suddenly, the Giant appears, and the group realizes that it is the wife of the giant that Jack killed.
+She has come to exact revenge and demands that Jack be handed over to her.
+Since she is nearsighted, the group thinks that they can substitute someone else.
+Everyone in the group has an idea of whom should be sacrificed.
+First, they sacrifice the Narrator.
+When the Giant realizes that he isn't the boy she's after, she destroys him and again demands Jack.
+Jack's Mother engages the Giant in a furious verbal battle; the Steward bashes Jack's Mother over the head to stop her from endangering everyone else, and Jack's mother is fatally wounded.
 The Steward reveals that Jack is hiding in Rapunzel's tower.
-Then, hysterical, Rapunzel runs toward the Giant and is crushed.
+Then, an hysterical Rapunzel runs toward the Giant and is crushed.
 The witch mourns that this is the world she was trying to save Rapunzel from confronting ("Lament").

-The Baker's Wife encounters Cinderella's Prince in the woods and they have a romantic encounter in a glade.
+The Baker's Wife encounters Cinderella's Prince in the woods, and they have a romantic encounter in a glade.
 The Prince is ready to forget his commitment to Cinderella, but The Baker's Wife is ambivalent ("Any Moment").
 The Baker meets Cinderella next to her mother's ruined grave and invites her to join his group.
-The Baker's Wife realizes she has to let the moment go, but says she will never forget her time with the Prince ("Moments In The Woods").
-She knows it is time for her to leave the woods, but she becomes lost, the giant appears and she is crushed.
+The Baker's Wife realizes that she has to let the moment go, but says that she will never forget her time with the Prince ("Moments in the Woods").
+She knows it is time for her to leave the woods, but she becomes lost.
+The giant appears, and she is crushed.

 Jack is discovered by the others.
-He reports the Baker's Wife is dead.
-Everyone blames him, but he blames the Baker for giving him the beans which set the scenario in motion ("Your Fault").
-As the song evolves, everyone blames every one else.
-The Witch stops their accusations, declaring it's the "Last Midnight."
-She says everyone is looking for someone to blame, when they should look inward instead.
-She says "You can tend the garden.
-Separate and alone."
+He reports that the Baker's Wife is dead.
+Everyone blames him, but he blames the Baker for giving him the beans, which set the scenario in motion ("Your Fault").
+As the song evolves, everyone blames everyone else.
+The Witch stops their accusations, declaring that it's the "Last Midnight."
+She says that everyone is looking for someone to blame when they should look inward instead.
+She says, "You can tend the garden, separate and alone."
 She disappears as they begin to see the connections between their earlier individual actions and the current problem.

 Cinderella and the Baker try to reassure Little Red Ridinghood and Jack, who are now orphans trying to make sense of right and wrong ("No One Is Alone").

-The Giant is killed and the dead in the community appear as ghosts, joining in a pronouncement of the moral lessons learned from the experience in the woods.
-The Baker and Cinderella become the responsible adults in a re-constituted family made up of the Baker's child, Little Red Ridinghood and Jack.
+The Giant is killed, and the dead in the community appear as ghosts, joining in a pronouncement of the moral lessons learned from the experience in the woods.
+The Baker and Cinderella become the responsible adults in a reconstituted family, made up of the Baker's child, Little Red Ridinghood and Jack.
 The ghost of the Baker's Wife encourages him to believe in his power to raise their child without her.
-The Witch reappears to warn the Baker to be careful of the tales he tells his child ("Children Will Listen").
+The Witch reappears to warn the Baker to be careful of the tales that he tells his child ("Children Will Listen").

-The final reprise of "Into The Woods" reminds us there will be times when each of us must journey into the woods but that we must mind the future and the past.
+The final reprise of "Into the Woods" reminds us that there will be times when each of us must journey into the woods, but that we must mind the future and the past.

 YOU JUST CAN'T ACT